bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 - Eg. Explosion

 3. Suspected Fall/Cardiac Case
-- Any abnormalities in the motion, volume or tone sensor will automatically activate the Voice Chatbot.
+- Indicator: Sensors detect abonormalities in motion, volume or tone
+- Activate Voice Chatbot
 - The Voice Chatbox's flowchart is shown below.
 ![Flowchart](flowchart.png)

-### Component 3: Artificial Intelligence
+### Component 3: Data Analysis
-Information from each case will be added into a database and AI will be used to refine the predictions made by the central clouds system to better predict what is the type of event.
-The database can be analysed to allocate resources eg. UAVs more effectively to areas needed the most.
-This can help to make future mobilization of CFRs more effective and reduce wastage of precious resources.
+#### Analysis of indicators of emergencies
+To develop the ROBOCARES home monitoring system, past emergencies and non-emergencies will be analysed to obtain a benchmark for the respective indicators (volume, frequency, motion) which will be then used by Component 1 and 2 to make a prediction on whether the incident is an emergency, as well as the type and severity of it.

-Information to be presented in database
+Information to be presented in database include:
 - Volume Sensor’s indicator (Depending on the instrument)
 - Volume Sensor - Abnormality?
 (Y/N)
 - Frequency Sensor’s indicator (Depending on the instrument)